OmarAbdelmonemSayed/Quantum-Bookstore-Fawry-Internship/README.md

 # Quantum Bookstore

-Quantum Bookstore is a simple Java console-based system that manages different types of books — physical, digital, and demo.
+Quantum Bookstore is a simple, Java console-based system that manages various types of books, including physical, digital, and demo.
 It demonstrates clean object-oriented design with inheritance, interfaces, and exception handling.

 ---